 least_conn- least connections

-You can also put your own load balancer file under
+You can also build your own load balancing algorithm by adding the source file under

 While it is straightforward to figure upstream addresses statically, in microservice-based architectures, upstream addresses are often dynamically assigned and therefore, changed, during autoscaling, failures, and updates.
 Static configurations are less than ideal in this case.